 We are a member of the Cheshire East Dementia Action Alliance.
 Read our action plan or our dementia pledge (PDF, 19KB) to find out more.

 Reading Well books on prescription for young people

 A panel of young people have come up with a list of 35 titles that help them to understand and manage their wellbeing and emotional resilience, which have been endorsed by mental health experts.
 The books are aimed at 13-18 year olds, and contain high-quality information, support and advice on a wide range of mental health issues, such as anxiety, depression, eating disorders and self-harm.
 They also provide help with difficult life pressures, such as bullying and exams.
 Find shelf help at your library!

 Mood boosting books

 The reading agency has also worked with Macmillan cancer support to create the Macmillan mood boosting list - 20 titles recommended by people who have been diagnosed with cancer.
-In January 2015, Macmillan put together a cancer support list of core titles with information about cancer and people's experiences of living with cancer.
+Macmillan also put together a cancer support list of core titles with information about cancer and people's experiences of living with cancer.
 For books about cancer you can also download the Macmillan cancer support list for libraries.